openvinotoolkit/openvino/samples/python/hello_reshape_ssd/README.md

 # Hello Reshape SSD Python* Sample {#openvino_inference_engine_ie_bridges_python_sample_hello_reshape_ssd_README}

-This sample demonstrates how to do synchronous inference of object detection networks using [Shape Inference feature](../../../docs/IE_DG/ShapeInference.md).
+This sample demonstrates how to do synchronous inference of object detection models using [Shape Inference feature](../../../docs/IE_DG/ShapeInference.md).
 Models with only 1 input and output are supported.

 The following Inference Engine Python API is used in the application: